How to establish a UX design process based on data, rather than opinions or preferences.

 Collecting data is a tool, not a solution.
 By itself, even the most specific quantitative data is not enough to tell you what needs to be iterated or improved in your product design.

-By moving towards a data informed design process, you open the door to ongoing research that can guide your team as you move forward.
+By moving towards a data informed design process, you open the door to ongoing research that can help you design more successful, profitable products—and better support the users.